tetrix1993/anime-web-scraper/README.md

 </details>

-## Image Viewer
+## Content Viewer
-You may browse the images downloaded by the scraper on a web browser.
+You may browse the media downloaded by the scraper on a web browser.

 ### Setting Up for PHP
 1. Download the latest PHP.
 Click [here](https://www.php.net/) to download.